Do you ever feel like life just isn’t working – like life is happening to you, not for you?

 - Personal growth

-For each category, I want you to ask yourself, “Who does God want me to be in regard to my _____?
-Who am I committed to being in regard to my _____?
-(Fill in the blank with one of those ten categories.)
+For each category, I want you to ask yourself, “Who does God want me to be in regard to my (fill in the blank)?
+Who am I committed to being in regard to my (fill in the blank)?
+Note: you’ll fill in the blank with one of those ten categories.

 I want you to pay attention to the word “be” in both of these questions.